 Merrillville, Ind.
 (April 8, 2014): White Lodging is pleased to announce the following individuals have been named general managers within the last month across the company.

 Brandon Maynard has been promoted to be the general manager at the Homewood Suites Milford in Milford, Ohio.
 Maynard started his career in White Lodging in 2008 as an operations supervisor at the SpringHill Suites Louisville before being promoted to the cluster sales coordinator for outside sales at the Residence Inn, Courtyard and SpringHill Suites in 2010.
 Later that year, he became the front office manager at the Courtyard Louisville before being named the assistant general manager at that hotel.
 In 2011, he was named the Rookie Manager of the Year.
-Most recently, Brandon was the general manager of the Fairfield Inn & Suites Indianapolis.
+Most recently, Maynard was the general manager of the Fairfield Inn & Suites Indianapolis.

 “I’m looking forward to creating a culture with a strong focus on development of hourly associates to grow the White Lodging team,” said Maynard.

 Sarai Braziel has been promoted as the general manager of the Residence Inn Round Rock.
 Braziel started with White Lodging as a front desk supervisor at the Residence Inn Parmer Lane in 2010.
 In 2011, she was promoted to the operation manager at the same hotel, before being named the operations manager at the Courtyard Austin Airport in 2012.
-Most recently, Sarai was the general manager at the Fairfield Inn & Suites Austin University.
-In 2012, Sarai was named the Rookie Operations Manager of the year.
+Most recently, Braziel was the general manager at the Fairfield Inn & Suites Austin University.
+In 2012, Brazeil was named the Rookie Operations Manager of the Year.

-“I’m looking forward to developing a team at the hotel that will deliver strong results in 2014,” she said.
+“I’m looking forward to developing a team at the hotel that will deliver strong results in 2014,” Braziel said.
 “I’m excited for this opportunity and am looking forward to working with my new team.”

 Sandra Stanley has been promoted as the general manager of the Residence Inn Lake Forest/Mettawa.
-Stanley started her hospitality career as a guest service agent at Hyatt Place Utica in Michigan in 2005 before being promoted to the second assistant manager/first team member at the Hyatt Place Lombard.
+Stanley started her hospitality career as a guest service agent at Hyatt Place Utica in Michigan in 2005, before being promoted to the second assistant manager/first team member at the Hyatt Place Lombard.
 She became a bench general manager for Hyatt Place’s northern region in 2008.
-In 2010, she was named as the general manager of the SpringHill Suites Schaumburg Most recently, Sandy was the assistant general manager at the Hyatt Place Chicago/River North.
+In 2010, she was named the general manager of the SpringHill Suites Schaumburg.
+Most recently, Stanley was the assistant general manager at the Hyatt Place Chicago/River North.

-“I am looking forward to working with the team to enhance the overall guest experience to achieve a high level of service, meet market share and exceed expectations of management and ownership.”
-Stanley said.
+“I am looking forward to working with the team to enhance the overall guest experience to achieve a high level of service, meet market share and exceed expectations of management and ownership,” Stanley said.
 “I’m also looking forward to learning a new brand and providing a positive environment.”

 Jef Fazzio has been promoted to general manager of the SpringHill Suites Salt Lake City Airport.
 Fazzio started his career in hospitality as an event coordinator for Scenemakers in Salt Lake City.
 In 2008, he joined the Hilton Salt Lake City Airport as a sales manager and became the front office manager of that same property in 2009.
 In 2011, he joined the team of the SpringHill Suites Salt Lake City Airport as an operations manager II.
 Most recently, he was the opening assistant general manager of the Hilton Garden Inn Salt Lake City Airport.